The Ruffed Grouse is the Bird that Makes the North Woods Alive (Bonasa umbellus).

 Since grouse home ranges are usually only a few acres, a clearcut larger than 40 acres is less effective than multiple smaller ones.
 Unfortunately, large cuts are almost always more cost effective and have become the most common approach.
 A mosaic of habitat types and ages should be pursued by multiple small cuts to best support grouse ranges.

 Hunting Opportunities for the Ruffed Grouse

 The ruffed grouse can be hunted across most of its range, including the northeastern half of the United States down along the Appalachian mountain states, across the upper Great Lakes states, and along the northwest U.S. The hunting seasons mostly start in September and run through January, although each state has different regulations.
 Daily bag limits range from one to five birds within the U.S., with higher limits in Canada.

 As far as grouse hunting tips, it depends on whether you will hunt with a dog or without one.
-If you prefer the company of a canine in the woods, check out the Gun Dog Confidential, which has lots of tips for working a bird dog.
+If you prefer the company of a canine in the woods, check out the latest we have in bird dog training.